optimalisatie/exec.js/tests/README.md

 # WebWorker vs exec.js Round Trip Test

 The test `webworker-vs-execjs-ping.js` compares the round trip time for a WebWorker and exec.js.
-In the newest versions of Chrome the round trip speed of exec.js is 0,001ms compared to 0,2ms for WebWorkers (200x faster).

 <sup>Chrome Version 57.0.2987.98 Built on 8.7, running on Debian 8.7 (64-bit)</sup>